YaSuenag/SimpleCom/README.md

 You need to add a profile for SimpleCom.
 The example is available [here](WindowsTerminal-setting-example/profile.json).

-# Known issue

-* Tab order in setup dialog is not ordered.

 # License

 GNU General Public License v2.0